 So for this example, it isn't to be less insecure, rather its more achievable: to feel more confident in the workplace.
 As I said before language is key.

-Focus on the idea of your New Year’s resolution this week.
+Focus on the idea of your realistic New Year's resolution this week.
 Be gentle with yourself and start small.
-Next week, I will tell you more about making good habits stick and how to achieve the life you’ve always wanted.
+Next week, I will tell you more about making good habits stick and how to achieve the life you've always wanted.

 Emily is the author of Express Yourself: A Teen Girls Guide to Speaking Up and Being Who You Are.You can visit Emily’s Guidance Girl website.
 You can also find her on Facebook, Google+ and Twitter.